View Packages

 Use a Professional Guide

-Don’t rely only on a route map found online—routes can change.
+Don’t rely only on a practical driving test route map you found online—routes can change.
 Professional instructors notice patterns from recent tests.
 Around Kogarah, we know which roundabouts and lane-change zones examiners often use.

 Frequently Asked Questions About NSW Driving Test Routes